 Once you’ve spent some time marvelling at the spectacular scenery, venture outdoors and experience some of the exciting activities Queenstown has to offer.
-As the adventure capital of the world, you can choose from the full range of extreme sports in Queenstown or simply enjoy swimming and boating in the lake in the summer.
+As the adventure capital of the world, you can choose from the full range of extreme sports in Queenstown or simply enjoy hiking or swimming and boating in the lake in the summer.

 If you’re after more relaxing activities, try the local pinot noir or soak in a hot pool overlooking the mountains.
 There are also some great free activities if you're on a budget.
 The list of things to in Queenstown never seems to end, however here are some of our favourite ideas to get you started.

 Bungy jumping from the Kawarau Gorge suspension bridge

 If you’ve ever considered bungy jumping, Queenstown is the place to do it.
 Kawarau Bridge is the iconic home of bungy jumping in New Zealand, and visitors queue to jump off the 43m-high bridge themselves.